Bam6561/AethelDataPackS3.5/README.md

 4. Follow singleplayer setup from step 4.

 ## Usage
+**Functions**

-In the chat window, type "/functions" and provide one of `AethelDataPack`'s namespaces, followed by ":", and the command you wish to execute.
+In the chat window, type "/functions" and provide one of `AethelDataPack`'s namespaces, followed by ":", and the function you wish to execute.
 <img src="https://i.ibb.co/3pHzMyj/aethel-Data-Pack-Command.png" alt="aethel-Data-Pack-Command">

 ## About Us